Mendham Mill

 c.1915

-Joseph Stammers was the miller in 1861, he was also a farmer owning 260 acres and employing 10 men.
+Joseph Stammers was the tenant miller in 1861, he was also a farmer owning 260 acres and employing 10 men.
 His daughter Rosa married Thomas Pratt, a well known Harleston Solicitor and they lived at The Beeches in London Road.
 In 1881 Rosa's mother, Harriett, then a widow lived with her son in law and daughter.

 The mill dam c.1910 May 1972